nextflow-io/nextflow/docs/wave.rst

 Wave allows the provisioning of containers based on the :ref:`process-conda` directive used by the processes in your pipeline.
 This is a quick alternative to building Conda packages in the local computer.
-Moreover, this enables the use of Conda packages in your pipeline when deploying it in cloud-native platforms such as AWS Batch and Kubernetes, which do not allow the (easy) use of the Conda package manager.
+Moreover, this enables the use of Conda packages in your pipeline when deploying in cloud-native platforms such as AWS Batch and Kubernetes, which do not allow the (easy) use of the Conda package manager.

-With Wave enabled in your pipeline, you need only to define the ``conda`` requirements in the pipeline processes, provided the same process does not also specify a ``container`` directive or a Dockerfile.
+With Wave enabled in your pipeline, simply define the ``conda`` requirements in the pipeline processes, provided the same process does not also specify a ``container`` directive or a Dockerfile.

 In the latter case, add the following setting to your pipeline configuration::

    wave.strategy = ['conda']

-The above setting instructs Wave to only use the ``conda`` directive to provision the pipeline containers, ignoring the use of the ``container`` directive and any Dockerfile(s).
+The above setting instructs Wave to use the ``conda`` directive to provision the pipeline containers and ignore the ``container`` directive and any Dockerfile(s).

 Push to a private repository
 ----------------------------

-Containers built by Wave are uploaded to the Wave default repository hosted on AWS ECR with name ``195996028523.dkr.ecr.eu-west-1.amazonaws.com/wave/build``.
+Containers built by Wave are uploaded to the Wave default repository hosted on AWS ECR at ``195996028523.dkr.ecr.eu-west-1.amazonaws.com/wave/build``.
 The images in this repository are automatically deleted 1 week after the date of their push.

 If you want to store Wave containers in your own container repository, use the following settings in